Elm Bend, South Woodford County, Ky

 This was the home of Danny Jackson's family in the mid-1950s at 9080 Troy Pike.

-This tobacco barn at 9080 Troy Pike.
+This tobacco barn is at 9080 Troy Pike.
 According to census records from the 1940s and 1950s, white and black families lived as neighbors.
 Black farmers were generally owner-operators while white farmers were tenants and renters.
 This home was occupied by the Ritchey family in 1950.

 walter guyn barn